 The most challenging part of the hike is the steep climb up to the Graig Fan Ddu Ridge.
 The ascent is made via a long and steep flight of steps, but the higher you climb, the more magnificent the views.
 Once at the top of the ridge and after a short break to catch your breath, the hike takes you along the ridge, through moorland and towards the four peaks of Corn Du, Pen y Fan, Cribyn and Fan y Big.

-Spectacular views from the four peaks of Corn Du, Pen y Fan, Cribyn and Fan y Big
+Enjoying spectacular views from Corn Du, Pen y Fan, Cribyn & Fan y Big

 The Horseshoe Ridge trail is fairly popular and you’ll meet fellow hikers along the walk.
 However, when you get to Corn Du and Pen y Fan, it is hordes of sightseers that you’ll meet.
 Leaving the moorland behind and climbing up the rocky path, the first peak you hike up is Corn Du, closely followed by Pen y Fan.

 From all four peaks, but especially from Pen y Fan, you’ll enjoy spectacular views of the surrounding hills and valleys, the town of Brecon, the Brecon Beacons Park, the Black Mountain and the Black Mountains.
 On a clear sunny day, you can even spot the Sugar Loaf Mountain in the distance.

 Leaving Pen y Fan and the hordes of sightseers behind, there are two peaks left to ascend.
 From Cribyn, you’ll appreciate the towering scale of Pen y Fan as well as your hiking efforts.
 If you don’t feel like climbing one last peak, you can bypass Fan y Big, the fourth and last peak in the chain of mountains.